-Below are several common reasons why you might find an insurance payment with an amount in the unallocated field along with how to resolve unallocated payments.
+Below are several common scenarios where you may find an insurance payment that has an amount in the unallocated field, along with how to resolve them.

-- Scenario 3- Appointments marked no show or late cancelled
+- Appointments marked no show or late canceled

 - Steps for resolving unallocated payments